Complicity (film)

 Complicity (or Retribution in the US market) is a 2000 film based on the 1993 novel Complicity by Iain Banks.
 The screenplay was written by Bryan Elsley, and directed by Gavin Millar.
 Both had previously adapted Banks's The Crow Road into a TV serial.
-The film marked the debut of Richard Madden.
+The film marked the acting debut of Richard Madden.

 Plot

-Idealistic Scottish journalist Cameron Colley (Jonny Lee Miller) writes articles exposing establishment corruption.
+Idealistic Scottish journalist Cameron Colley writes articles exposing establishment corruption.
 When some of those named in his articles are found brutally murdered, suspicion falls on him; and he is forced to begin an investigation to clear his name.

 Cast

 Locations

 Scenes were filmed in Edinburgh and the Firth of Forth (particularly Inverkeithing, South Queensferry, and Inchmickery), and in Dunning, Glenturret, Kippen, Lochgoilhead, Lochailort, Glen Coe, and on Rannoch Moor.
 One scene from the film was set in the Snaffle Bit bar in Sauchiehall Street, Glasgow, where actual bar staff and customers were used.

 Critical reception

 Time Out wrote, "It says a lot about the British film industry that dross like Rancid Aluminium commands a wide theatrical release, while this sensitively judged adaptation of Iain Banks' best novel goes straight to video...although it packs a little too much into its 99 minutes, it has clearly been made with love, as well as respect for the source material".
 Ian Nathan of Empire awarded it three stars out of five, saying "the sombre mood fits perfectly, Miller is good, and on the whole this is nasty enough to provoke.
 But it also offers nothing new.
 It is far too tentative in the violence department and therefore doesn't hang around long in the memory."
 He concluded that it was "low-key but not uninteresting."
 Lorien Haynes of Radio Times awarded it one star out of five, stating "You'd be better off going back to Iain Banks's original novel than waste your time with this convoluted and unsatisfactory adaptation."
 Haynes regarded Jonny Lee Miller as "endlessly bland", director Gavin Millar "all at sea" and the "excellent" Keeley Hawes as "wasted".